 My Studies and Work with Seena B. Frost

 I met Seena in 1989 when Jim and I went to a workshop in her home.
-She was teaching us an interesting collage process where we chose images intuitively and created half-page sized cards.
+She was teaching us an interesting collage process where we chose images intuitively and created half-page-sized cards.
 We loved it.
 I thought this process had all the right ingredients for healing and self-discovery.
 It was also fun, creatively satisfying, done in community, and gave everyone the opportunity to do non-threatening self-discovery and intimate sharing with others in a way that didn’t require many words.
 People felt seen!
 They felt encouraged!
 They felt permission to be their unique selves and support others in doing that also.

 I asked Seena if we could publish her book about this work and she said yes!
 The book came out in 2001.
 We advertised it only by word of mouth and on the web, but people everywhere saw something that felt real and beneficial.
 Seena and I started training SoulCollage® Facilitators together in 2003.
 My life changed with SoulCollage® when Jim and I started a company to support the SoulCollage® Facilitator Community and train new Facilitators.
-Now there are over 3600 trained Facilitators in 46 countries.
+Now there are almost 3900 trained Facilitators in 48 countries.
 I am simply amazed at how this community has grown and am thrilled to be working with the great people who are attracted to do self-discovery with SoulCollage® and share it with others.
 Check out the many videos by people who love SoulCollage® posted at YouTube/SoulCollageTV.

 There is a memorial video in two parts presented on February 15, 2016, prepared by the SoulCollage® Community who loved her: